osohq/oso/docs/using/polar-syntax.rst

     new Person("yogi", "bear")

-In host languages that support keyword arguments (e.g., Python & Ruby, but not Java), you can pass initiaization arguments as keywords with the following syntax::
+In host languages that support keyword arguments (e.g., Python & Ruby, but not Java), you can pass initialization arguments as keywords with the following syntax::

     new Person(first_name: "yogi", last_name: "bear")